NBA Rumors: Kemba Walker Could Sign Five-Year, $221 Million Deal With Hornets If He’s Named To All-NBA Team

 Charlotte Hornets point guard Kemba Walker is expected to be one of the most coveted superstars in the 2019 NBA free agency.
-With their inability to advance to the second round of the Eastern Conference Playoffs since 2002, rumors and speculations have circulated that Walker will be leaving the Hornets as an unrestricted free agent to chase his first NBA championship title somewhere else.
+With their inability to advance to the second round of the Eastern Conference Playoffs having annoyed the team since 2002, rumors have circulated that Walker will be leaving the Hornets as an unrestricted free agent, hoping to chase his first NBA championship title somewhere else.

-However, even before the 2018-19 NBA season started, Kemba Walker has already addressed the rumors regarding his potential departure from Charlotte, saying that he intends to re-sign with the Hornets next summer.
-According to Rick Bonnell of The Charlotte Observer, the Hornets have a big advantage over other NBA teams who plan to sign Walker as they are the only ones who can give him a five-year max contract.
+Kemba Walker has already addressed the rumors regarding his potential departure from Charlotte, saying that he intends to re-sign with the Hornets next summer.
+According to Rick Bonnell of The Charlotte Observer, the Hornets have a big advantage over other NBA teams who plan to sign Walker, as they are the only ones who can give him a five-year max contract.
 Bonnell revealed that Walker could get a better deal from the Hornets if he is named to the All-NBA team this season.

 “There are advantages built into the NBA system that work in favor of the team attempting to retain talent.
 This summer, the Hornets will have the option to offer Walker more salary, both in year-to-year raises and a fifth guaranteed season, than any other team.
 The most the Hornets could offer Walker is about $190 million over five seasons; that maximum could rise to $221 million over five seasons if Walker is named to the All-NBA team at the end of this season.”